List of Sherlock characters

-The following is a list and description of the characters of Sherlock, a British television series that started airing on BBC One in July 2010.
+The following is a list and description of the characters of Sherlock, a British television series that debuted on BBC One in July 2010.
 The series is a contemporary adaptation of the Sherlock Holmes stories by Sir Arthur Conan Doyle and was created by Steven Moffat and Mark Gatiss.

 Cast table

-The opening title cards for the show only list Benedict Cumberbatch and Martin Freeman, but other actors have been given major roles to be considered Main.
+The opening title cards for the show only list Benedict Cumberbatch and Martin Freeman, but other actors have held roles prominent enough to be considered part of the main cast.